b-hayes/CLI/readme.md

 #### Reserved Options.
 CLI has reserved some options.
 - --help.
 Just prints related doc blocks and exits without running your class.
 - --debug.
 Debug mode, if enabled no exceptions/errors are suppressed.
   Your app can still use the debug option for its own purposes too.
 - -i does nothing but can not be used by your app.
-   I have reserved it for "interactive mode" that I am thinking about building.
+  I have reserved it for the "interactive mode" that I am thinking about building in the future.

 ## Examples.